AJRepo/PHPlot/phplot/README.txt

 Here are some of the problems we know about in PHPlot.
 See the bug tracker on the PHPlot project web site for more information.

-#3467793 Pie charts with very small segments
-  Unexpected behavior was found during testing of PHPlot-5.6.0 when pie charts have small segments.
-This is not a new issue, though.

 #3142124 Clip plot elements to plot area
   Plot elements are not currently clipped to the plot area, and may extend